quicwg/multipath/draft-lmbdhk-quic-multipath.md

          | Satellite            | 350ms       | 600ms     |
          +----------------------+-------------+-----------+
 ~~~
-{: #fig-example-new-path title="Example of ACK delays using multiple paths"}
+{: #fig-example-ack-delay title="Example of ACK delays using multiple paths"}

-Using the default algorithm specified in [QUIC-RECOVERY] would result
+Using the default algorithm specified in {{QUIC-RECOVERY}}. would result
 in suboptimal performance, computing average RTT and standard
 deviation from a series of different delay measurements of different
 combined paths.
 At the same time, early tests show that it is